eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 Local installation
 ------------------

 #.
-Create a :code:`Fast-DDS` directory where to download and build *eProsima Fast DDS Monitor* and its dependencies:
+Create a :code:`Fast-DDS` directory where to download and build *eProsima DDS Monitor* and its dependencies:

     .. code-block:: bash

-        mkdir ~/Fast-DDS-Monitor
+        mkdir ~/DDS-Monitor

 #.
 Clone the following dependencies and compile them using CMake_.